devlive-community/view-shadcn-ui/docs/components/2024.1.2/drawer.md

     :columns="[
-        ['modelValue', 'Whether the drawer is visible', 'Boolean', 'false', '', ''], ['title', 'The title of the drawer', 'String', '-', '', ''], ]">
+        ['modelValue', 'Whether the drawer is visible', 'Boolean', 'false', '', ''], ['title', 'The title of the drawer', 'String', '-', '', ''], ['closable', 'Whether the drawer can be closed', 'Boolean', 'false', '', ''], ]">
 </ApiTable>